-JEL Classification: J12, J16, J61.
+JEL Classification: J12, J61, R23.

-^{}Davide Alonzo: davide.alonzo@umontreal.ca.I thank my Ph.D. committee members, Giovanni Gallipoli, Henry Siu, Michal Szkup, and David Green, for their support and guidance throughout the realization of this paper.
-I also thank Nezih Guner, Claudio Luccioletti, Florian Hoffmann, Jesse Perla, Angela Redish, and all the seminar participants at the Vancouver School of Economics and the many conferences where this work has been presented for many constructive suggestions.
+^{}Davide Alonzo: davide.alonzo@umontreal.ca.
+I thank my Ph.D. committee members, Giovanni Gallipoli, Henry Siu, Michal Szkup, and David Green, for their support and guidance throughout the realization of this paper.
+I also thank Nezih Guner, Claudio Luccioletti, Florian Hoffmann, Jesse Perla, Angela Redish, and all the seminar participants at the Vancouver School of Economics and the many participants at the conferences where this work has been presented for many constructive suggestions.
 This research was enabled in part by support provided by the Digital Research Alliance of Canada.